solaka/MLB-game-simulator/README.md

 * Correlations between home team batters are slightly lower than between away team batters.
 Since the home team doesn't play the bottom of the 9th inning if they're ahead, home batters receive slightly fewer plate appearances, on average.
 * For a similar reason, batters higher in the lineup are more negatively correlated with opposing pitchers than those lower down.
 * All hitters show a relatively strong negative correlation with the opposing pitcher, which is to be expected.
 The magnitude of correlation appears to decrease slightly for players lower in the lineup, possibly because they tend to receive fewer at bats and tend to contribute less to the opposing pitcher’s (mis)fortunes.
+* Home and away batters are very slightly positively correlated.
+That's likely because they occasionally *all* go to extra innings together and receive extra plate appearances.
+* Away batters have a slight positive correlation with their own starter, and home batters have an even smaller positive correlation with theirs.
+In the former case, a good performance by the away team's batters increase the likelihood that their pitcher will receive bonus points for a win.
+That's true of the home team as well, *BUT* a strong performance by the pitcher means that the game is less likely to go to extra innings, taking potential plate appearances away from home team batters.
+These impacts seem to largely offset.
 *